Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 \subsection{Selection mechanism}

 At the end of a generation individuals are selected for sexual reproduction based on the selection mechanism $S$ and their offspring form the next generation.
 To compute the fitness of an individual $k$ in generation $g$ we first detect the niches in which it can survive as: and compute its fitness in each one of them as $f_{k,n}^g=pdf(\mu_k^g, \sigma_k^g, e_n^g)$, where $pdf$ denotes the value of the normal probability density function with mean $\mu_k^g$, and variance $\sigma_k^g$ at location $e_n^g$.
-An individual's fitness is the average over the fitnesses in the niches it can survive in.

 Our proposed selection mechanism entails two independent assumptions inspired from natural evolution: \begin{enumerate*}[label=(\roman*)] \item \textit{niche-limited competition}: when deciding which individuals will reproduce, we study each niche independently; \item \textit{fitness-based selection}: within a niche, individuals produce offspring until its capacity is filled, with fitter individuals being chosen with higher probability \end{enumerate*}.
-Only individuals that can survive in a niche are considered for reproduction within it and an individual can reproduce in at most one of the niches it can survive in (we keep track of whether an individual reproduces once and do not consider it in other niches).
+Only individuals that can survive in a niche are considered for reproduction within it.
 We refer to this mechanism as NF-selection.

 We also experiment with two ablations of this mechanism: \begin{enumerate*} \item under F-selection, competition is population-wide and individuals are selected for reproduction based on their fitness.
 This model is often termed as survival of the fittest. \item under N-selection, individuals reproduce only within their own niche and are chosen with equal probability until its capacity is filled.
 This model is commonly known as limited-capacity. \end{enumerate*}